poorvi-88/Clone/README.md

-Amazon Clone Using HTML and CSS
+Amazon and Myntra Clone Using HTML and CSS